Graduate Student Resources

 Violence Prevention and Response Program

-Leah Tolliver, Director; Alyssa Hager, Coordinator
+Leah Tolliver, Assistant Dean of Wellness; Alyssa Hager, Coordinator

 www.marshall.edu/violence-prevention/